Universal Health Care: Single-payer is the solution

 Single-Payer: Single-payer healthcare simplifies billing and reimbursement, reducing administrative costs and providing hospitals with financial stability.
 It ensures that critical healthcare infrastructure remains intact, preventing hospital closures and ensuring equitable access to care for all Oregonians.

-Next: Click here to learn about the path to single-payer in Oregon
+Next: Click here to learn about the path to universal, single-payer in Oregon